 Sample Submission Guidance

-The Water Sciences Section's Chemistry Laboratory Sample Submission Guidance Document is designed to provide a uniform set of procedures for sample submission to the WSS Central and Regional Laboratories.
+The Water Sciences Section's Chemistry Laboratory maintains a Sample Submission Guidance Document that is designed to provide a uniform set of procedures for sample submission to the WSS Central and Asheville Laboratories.
 The protocols outlined in this document are applicable to parties responsible for the collection, handling, field screening, documentation, packaging, shipping and receipt of samples.
-Efforts to improve current procedures will continue and this document will be revised, as needs dictate.
-Similar procedures should be followed when submitting samples to the DWR laboratory located in the Asheville Regional Office.

 The following forms are to be used by DWR sample collectors when submitting samples to the WSS Central Laboratory and Asheville Regional Laboratory.